kottans/frontend-2019-homeworks/README.md

   ![File structure example](img/file-structure.png)

-- make a pull-request to this repository to add your changes
+- make a pull-request to this repository to add your changes following these steps:
+  - create a new branch, name it according to task performed (aka feature branch)
+  - commit your changes to newly created feature branch
+  - checkout 'master' branch
+  - pull latest changes from upstream 'master' branch
+  - merge 'master' branch into your feature branch
+  - push feature branch to your remote repository
+  - make pull-request from your repository to this repository
-- assign course mentors to review your pull-request
+- wait for review from course mentors
 - if necessary, make changes, until your code will be approved and merged

 [icon-mit]: https://img.shields.io/badge/license-MIT-blue.svg